agoose77/phd-thesis/content/2400-texat-tpc.md

 +++

 The multiplexing scheme present in the side regions is used to reduce the number of channels from $64\times128$ to $64+64$, at a cost of lower resolution, sensitivity, and reconstruction ambiguity.
 The readout is mapped such that individual zones within the MicroMeGaS can be biased in order to create areas with different gas gains.

+In the context of the wider TexAT TPC, the MicroMeGaS provides a readout of the active volume of the TPC chamber.
+Ionising radiation liberates charge carriers within the conversion region of the MicroMeGaS (i.e. the active volume of the TPC), which separate under the applied electric field (see the field cage in {numref}`micromegas-schematic`).
+Within the amplification region of the MicroMeGaS, the high-mobility electrons drifting from the conversion region under amplification, forming a proportional distribution of electrons which induce a charge upon the anode (see {numref}`micromegas-anode`).
+This charge is subsequently recorded by the GET electronics to perform reconstruction of the incident particle track.

 +++